Cambidd/halopc-autosplitter/README.md

 - Split on load for final area

 #### The Truth and Reconciliation
-- Split on covenant dropship spawn at lift
+- Split on covenant dropship spawn at lift (Legendary only)
 - Split on entering belly (skipping lift cutscene)
 - Split on entering hangar
 - Split on load before bridge encounter